puzzle/ansible-training/slides/ansible-techlab/puzzle-demo.md

 ## Rocannon's World

-“You remember the ansible, the big machine I showed you in the ship, which can speak instantly to other worlds, with no loss of years—it was that that they were after, I expect.
+> You remember the ansible, the big machine I showed you in the ship, which can speak instantly to other worlds, with no loss of years—it was that that they were after, I expect.
 It was only bad luck that my friends were all at the ship with it.
-Without it I can do nothing.”
+Without it I can do nothing.
 </div>
 <div>